Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-get-following-monday.md

 };
 ```

-## Making sure it's the valid end of month
+## Make sure it's the valid end of month

 Now, this worked since 23 + 5 = 28, but what if we go further than the number of days in a month?

-Let's take New Years' eve 2020 which is on a Thursday again.
+Let's take New Years' eve 2020, which is on a Thursday, again.
 The date is now 12-31-2020 (31st of December).

 ```js
 let today = new Date('12-31-2020');
 ```

-Then if we run our function calculation the day will be?
+Then if we run our function calculation, the day will be?

 (31 + (8 - 4) % 7); = 35

-Which is weird right, there are only 31 days in December.
+Which is weird, right?
+There are only 31 days in December.
-But still, because we are doing these modifications on a Date object JavaScript understands it needs to count further.
+But still, because we are doing these modifications on a Date object, JavaScript understands it needs to count further.

-That said the first Monday from New Years eve is:
+That said, the first Monday from New Year's eve is:

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="js,result" data-user="rebelchris" data-slug-hash="qBajZwR" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript get following Monday">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/qBajZwR">